crispinalan/tikicalendar/README.md

 VolumeButton
 ```

-are being deprecated in Gtk4 version 4.10 onwards.
+are being deprecated in Gtk4.10 onwards.

 It was the intention of Gtk developers to eventually replace GtkTreeView and GtkComboBox with [list widgets](https://blog.gtk.org/2020/06/08/more-on-lists-in-gtk-4/) and so I did not use these classes in the development of this calendar.